Bill Schermbrucker

 William Gerald Schermbrucker (23 July 1938 — 14 September 2019) was a Kenyan Canadian academic and author who primarily worked at Capilano College from 1968 to 1998.
 Before teaching in Canada, Schermbrucker taught in multiple African cities between the late 1950s to mid 1960s.
 These locations included Cape Town and Kikuyu, Kenya.
 Between 1973 and 2013, Schermbrucker primarily wrote short stories while he expanded into books.

 For some of his publications, Schermbrucker set his works during the Mau Mau rebellion and the Boer War.
-With Mimosa, Schermbrucker won the 1989 Ethel Wilson Fiction Prize in 1989 as part of the B.C.
+With Mimosa, Schermbrucker won the 1989 Ethel Wilson Fiction Prize as part of the B.C.
 Book Prizes.
 Following his death, his interviews in Saturna Island were made into a four part collection called Making a Living on Saturna.

 Early life and education

-Schermbrucker's birth occurred on 23 July 1938 in Eldoret, Kenya.
+Schermbrucker was born on 23 July 1938 in Eldoret, Kenya.
 While he was at Kearsney College, Schermbrucker won awards in drama and literature during 1954.
 Between the 1950s to 1960s, Schermbrucker attended the University of Cape Town and University of London for his post-secondary education.
 In the 1960s, Schermbrucker left Kenya and moved to Canada.
 While in Canada, Schermbrucker attended the University of British Columbia between the 1960s to 1970s on a scholarship.